 - From initialization to blocking

 - From blocking to listening or to disabled

 - From listening to learning or to disabled

-- From learning to forwarding or to disabled
+- · From learning to forwarding or to disabled

 - From forwarding to disabled

-Figure 20-2 illustrates how a Layer 2 LAN port moves through the five states.
+Figure 28-2 illustrates how a Layer 2 LAN port moves through the five states.

-Figure 20-2 STP Layer 2 LAN Interface States
+Figure 28-2 STP Layer 2 LAN Interface States

-When you enable STP, every port in the Cisco 7600 series router, VLAN, and network goes through the blocking state and the transitory states of listening and learning at power up.
+When you enable STP, every port, VLAN, and network goes through the blocking state and the transitory states of listening and learning at power up.
 If properly configured, each Layer 2 LAN port stabilizes to the forwarding or blocking state.